hsnertas/randey-con/README.md

 ### This project has the following features:
 * A header with local time that updates live
 * Save buttons that save items to local storage
-* Delete buttons that delete items to local storage
+* Delete buttons that delete items from local storage
 * Attribute changes for hour by hour time tracking
   * Gray is past the current hour
   * Flashing red is on the current hour